 \subsection{Additional Robustness Studies}

-A key question is how robust RamPINN is to real-world experimental complexities, such as non-linearitiTo test these failure modes, we and artifacts.
+A key question is how robust RamPINN is to real-world experimental complexities, such as nonlinearities.
+To test these failure modes, we add artifacts.
 We conducted robustness studies, presented in full in \Cref{ap:rob}.
-We evaluated the model's performance against increasingly non-linear NRB shapes and in the presence of sharp, peak-like artifacts designed to simulate instrumental noise.
+We evaluated the model's performance against increasingly nonlinear NRB shapes and in the presence of sharp, peak-like artifacts designed to simulate instrumental noise.
 Our results consistently show that the model exhibits graceful degradation rather than catastrophic failure.
-RamPINN effectively learns to attribute non-physical artifacts to the NRB component, preserving the fidelity of the Raman reconstruction even under significant assumption violations.
+RamPINN effectively learns to attribute non-physical artifacts to the NRB component, preserving the fidelity of the Raman reconstruction even under significant violations of assumptions.